 This course follows the Ohio Paramedic curriculum as defined by the Ohio Division of EMS and is based upon the National EMS Education Standards.
 Content includes dosage calculations, principles of pharmacology, principles of medication administration, and emergency medication information.
-Students will gain knowledge of EMS pharmacology for the management of patients commonly encountered in the field.
+Students will gain knowledge of EMS pharmacology for the course and Ohio EMT or AEMT